 So, I didn’t want to spoil these plot points above, but I thought there were a number of plotting problems.

 1. The whole Anna blackmail thing.
-You would think the Jinni would at least mention to the Golem that Anna had tried to blackmail him after she told him that Anna had access to the papers.
+You would think the Jinni would at least mention to the Golem that Anna had tried to blackmail him after the Golem told him that Anna had access to the papers.
 After that, I understand the Golem is nice, but befriending someone who uses blackmail to solve her problems (even if she is in desperate straits) is not kind, it’s stupid.
-Why are she still friends with Anna?
+Why is she still friends with Anna?

 2. The whole sharing memories thing.
-I disliked how hand-wave-y (e.g. imprecise) the mechanics of how the Jinni and his master share memories was.
+I disliked how hand-wave-y (e.g. imprecise) the mechanics were regarding how the Jinni and his master share memories.
 Like, after they had met, what was the deal with when they could see each other’s memories going forward?
-Randomly the Jinni would have some of his master’s new memories after they linked up?
+Randomly, the Jinni would have some of his master’s new memories after they linked up?
 So did Schaalman have access to all of the Jinni’s thoughts?
 Why wouldn’t Schaalman have known about the Jinni’s plan and why didn’t he know everything the Jinni knew as he was figuring out what to do.
 Unless I’m missing something here, none of this was remotely consistent.

 3. The Jinni’s memories in general.
 Why does the Jinni not remember the moments before he was put in the bottle?
 Why does the Jinni not remember the moments leading up to his capture?
 Why does he randomly remember the face of the wizard?
 None of this makes sense nor is it explained.